-In the past, the fundraising bike run concluded in New York's Little Italy but switched to Newark last year, a change that made logistical sense given the warm weather and sheer volume of bikers.
+In the past, the fundraising bike run concluded in New York's Little Italy, a change that made logistical sense given the warm weather and sheer volume of bikers.

 "One of the problems was motorcyclists would get stuck in the Holland Tunnel and (the run) would slow down once it got into New York," said Little, adding that the heat in the tunnel was tough on bikers.
 "And parking isn't a problem (in Newark)."

 This year, four young individuals with serious medical needs will split the money raised by the run, which collected more than $40,000 last year, according to officials.
 Each year, recipients of the award are chosen based on financial need.
 (See below for a list of recipients.)
 Close to $600,000 has been raised in the run's 25 years through t-shirt and pin sales, sponsorships, vendor fees and donations.

 "That's what motorcyclists do – they just want to help out," said Little, a retired Denville police sergeant.

 Bikers will travel via police escort along Route 80 to Route 280 East, down Route 21 to the Ironbound where they can enjoy dinner at Iberia Restaurant and other Ferry Street joints.

 "It's a nice safe ride," said Little, who expects a good turn out Wednesday given a